On the Efficiency of Convolutional Neural Networks: Waterline: A Simple Performance Model for a Sequence of Parallel Kernels

 \subsection{Mediant Operational Intensity}

-Several papers apply the roofline performance model directly to an entire neural network~\cite[\dots]{li2021searching, jouppi2021ten, jouppi2017datacenter}.
-These papers compute the operational intensity of a network simply by dividing the total operations by the total bytes transferred to and from DRAM,
+Several papers applied the roofline performance model directly to an entire neural network~\cite[\dots]{li2021searching, jouppi2021ten, jouppi2017datacenter}.
+These papers computed the operational intensity of a network simply by dividing the total operations by the total bytes transferred to and from DRAM,

 for layers $i$, with $n_i$ operations and $b_i$ bytes transferred per layer.
 Mathematicians recognize Equation~\eqref{e:mediant-opint} as the \textit{mediant} of the fractions $\frac{n_i}{b_i}$.
 The term originates from the inequality $\frac{a}{b} < \frac{a + c}{b + d} < \frac{c}{d}$~\cite{guthery2011motif, fowler1991approximation}.